-We utilise a range of metrics as proxies for determining the return on investment in employee development, including employee costs, turnover, and leave rates.
-These metrics are monitored and reported monthly to our Stockland Leadership Team and Board to track overall HR effectiveness and are readily available to senior leaders across the organisation through the HR Dashboard on the intranet.
+We utilise a range of metrics as proxies for determining the return on investment in employee development, including internal hiring and promotion, turnover rates and succession coverage for key roles.
+These metrics are monitored and reported regularly to our Stockland Leadership Team and Board to track overall HR effectiveness, some of these metrics are available to senior leaders across the organisation through the HR Dashboard on the intranet.

-The annual Our Voice employee engagement survey has a professional development and performance review category, which allows us to see how our people perceive their skill development and performance feedback over the year.
+The Our Voice pulse surveys have a professional development and performance review category, which allows us to see how our people perceive their skill development and performance feedback over the year.
 We also evaluate each of our learning programs that aim to capture learning transfer and adoption.